Ronald McDonald

 Ronald McDonald is a clown character used as the primary mascot of the McDonald's fast-food restaurant chain.
-He inhabits the fictional world of McDonaldland, with his friends Mayor McCheese, the Hamburglar, Grimace, Birdie the Early Bird and The Fry Kids.
+He inhabits the fictional world of McDonaldland, with his friends Mayor McCheese, the Hamburglar, Grimace, Birdie the Early Bird, and The Fry Kids.

 Many people work full-time making appearances as Ronald, visiting children in hospitals and attending regular events.
-At its height, there may have been as many as 300 full-time clowns at McDonald's restaurants.
+At the character's height, there may have been as many as 300 full-time Ronald McDonalds at McDonald's restaurants.
 There are also Ronald McDonald Houses, where parents can stay overnight with their sick children in nearby chronic care facilities.

 History

 Washington, DC

-"Ronald McDonald, the Hamburger-Happy Clown" originally appeared in 1963 on three separate local television spots.
-The advertisements were created by the advertising agency of Oscar Goldstein, who doubled as a McDonald's franchisee in the Washington, D.C., area.
-The first person to portray Ronald was Willard Scott, who had played Bozo the Clown on WRC-TV in Washington from 1959 to 1962 and was an employee of Goldstein at the time.
+"Ronald McDonald, the Hamburger-Happy Clown" debuted in 1963 in three separate local television advertisements.
+They were created by the advertising agency of Oscar Goldstein, who also owned a McDonald's franchise in the Washington, D.C., area.
+The advertisements featured Willard Scott as Ronald; Scott had played Bozo the Clown on WRC-TV in Washington from 1959 to 1962 and was an employee of Goldstein at the time.

 Scott, who went on to become NBC-TV's Today Show weatherman, recounted the creation of the character in his book Joy of Living:

-McDonald's does not specify a creator of the character in its official statement of the character's history:
+McDonald's does not specify a creator of the character in its official statement of the character's history.

 On March 28, 2000, Henry Gonzalez, McDonald's Northeast Division President, thanked Scott for creating Ronald McDonald during a taped tribute to Scott on the Today Show.

 Nationwide rollout

 The character first appeared in national TV advertising in 1965, during the Macy's Thanksgiving Day Parade, and followed with spots during the 1965 NFL Championship Game.

 Circus performer Coco the Clown (real name Michael Polakovs) was hired in 1966 to revamp Ronald's image, creating the now familiar costume and make-up.

-In 2010, the Corporate Accountability International in Boston, Massachusetts, suggested Ronald McDonald should retire due to childhood obesity.
+In 2010, Corporate Accountability International suggested Ronald McDonald should retire due to childhood obesity.
 However, McDonald's CEO Jim Skinner said there are no plans to retire him.

-In April 2011, McDonald's announced that Ronald McDonald will reappear in their commercials, but Ace Metrix stated Ronald McDonald ads are no longer effective.
-On May 18, 2011, Corporate Accountability International renewed their call to retire Ronald McDonald by running ads in major newspapers and launching several web pages dedicated to the retirement of the character.
+In 2011, McDonald's announced that Ronald McDonald will reappear in their commercials, but Ace Metrix stated Ronald McDonald ads are no longer effective.
+Subsequently, Corporate Accountability International renewed their call to retire Ronald McDonald by running ads in major newspapers and launching several web pages dedicated to the retirement of the character.
 However, McDonald's CEO Jim Skinner defended Ronald McDonald by saying that he is an ambassador for good and "it's all about choice".
 Shortly after, McDonald's announced that Ronald McDonald was "here to stay".

-In April 2014, McDonald's announced that Ronald McDonald would have a whole new look and new outfits.
+In 2014, McDonald's announced that Ronald McDonald would have a whole new look and new outfits.
 They also announced that he would be featured in their new commercials as well as on social media websites like Twitter.
 As part of Ronald's makeover, his jumpsuit has been dropped in favor of yellow cargo pants, a vest and a red-and-white striped rugby shirt; his classic clown shoes remain part of the official uniform.